sunnifer/learningtogether/README.md

 Repo Structure:
 -Projects
-   -Real projects we can tag on / go solo
+  *Real projects we can tag on / go solo
 -Assingments
-   -Cool assignments that will help your learning
+  *Cool assignments that will help your learning
 -Sandbox
-   -Test Code
+  *Test Code
-   -Ideas
+  *Ideas